huyle333/easy-elasticsearch/README.md

-# easy-elasticsearch
+# easy_elasticsearch

-easy-elasticsearch is a web server that allows you to add JSON data easily to the Elasticsearch datastore and check the contents of the database with search.
+easy_elasticsearch is a web server that allows you to add JSON data easily to the Elasticsearch datastore and check the contents of the database with search.

 ### Installation